marianotorrecilla/gif-react-app/README.md

-# Getting Started with Create React App
+# Gif React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a gif searcher created with React.
+It contains components, pages, contexts, services and hooks to search gifs and be able to see some in particular

+## Dependencies

+"intersection-observer": to lazy load "just-debounce-it": to infinit scroll
+"react-helmet": to SEO
+"wouter": to routing

+## DevDependencies

+Both for testing:

+"@testing-library/react-hooks"
+"react-test-renderer"

+## Hooks

+useState
+useEffect
+useContext
+useRef
+useReducer

+## Other React implementations

+React.memo
+React.lazy
+Context
+Suspense

 ## Available Scripts